 When I was an undergraduate, a philosophy professor of mine encouraged me to reflect on what I loved to do most in the world and then determine how I could get society to pay me for it.
 What did I love?
-To talk with people about interesting ideas, to creatively examine life, meanings, truth, and our assumptions about reality and values.
-That pretty much sums up my challenging career at CSUS.
+To talk with people about interesting idea--to creatively examine life, meanings, truth, and our assumptions about reality and values.
+That pretty much sums up my challenging career at Stanislaus State.
 I came here in 1990 after being an Assistant Professor at Muhlenberg College in Pennsylvania.
-I became a Full Professor in 2001, and at this point (2013) I’ve enjoyed more than two decades of talking to people about interesting ideas (three decades, if I count graduate school at the University of Florida and the University of Colorado).
+I became a Full Professor in 2001, and at this point (2017) I’ve enjoyed more than two decades of talking to people about interesting ideas (three decades, if I count graduate school at the University of Florida and the University of Colorado).

 Typically I teach Philosophy through Literature, Existentialism, Philosophy and Feminism, Society and Gender, and Introduction to Philosophy, but I have also taught Theory of Knowledge, Philosophy of Art, Philosophical Inquiry, Philosophy of Home, and Twentieth Century Philosophy.
 I focus on contemporary continental approaches to philosophy.
 These courses jibe with my research interests, which can be loosely categorized into two pathways: 1) feminist philosophy as it pertains to sexualized trauma and selfhood, and 2) creative writing.